csirianni/dotfiles/README.md

 ## Installation

-First, clone the repository.

-Then, run the start script to install the required packages and load the config.
+Run the start script to install the required packages and load the config.

 ```
 cd dotfiles